ucloud/uai-sdk/README.md

 # uai-sdk
 UCloud AI service SDK
 This SDK include basic APIs to run AI inference services on a http server.
+It currently only support tensorflow, mxnet, keras, caffe, we will continue to add more platform into it.

+UCloud AI train SDK
-It currently only support tensorflow, we will continue to add more platform into it.
+This SDK include tools for packing AI train codes into docker It currently only support tensorflow, we will continue to add more platform into it.

 ## Supported AI Platform
+UaiService
 Tensorflow (0.11.0 tested)
 Tensorflow（1.1.0 tested）
 MXNet(0.9.5 tested)
 Keras(1.2.0 tested)
 Caffe(1.0.0 tested)

+UaiTrain
+Tensorflow（1.1.0 tested）

 ## How to install
 1. Install your deep learning python package, such as Tensorflow, MXNet, Keras, Caffe (tested version preferred)